ejmahler/rocketarb/README.md

 Why choose one over another?
 Each has tradeoffs:
 - `self` and `flashLoan` allow more flexibility in the route the swap takes, so big swaps might give more optimal arbs with these two options.
 - `self` and `uniswap` don't require an explicit flash loan step, reducing gas costs.
-- `self` allows you to keep the minted rEth for yourself, rather than selling it back for a profit
+- `self` allows you to keep the minted rETH for yourself, rather than selling it back for a profit

 Our overall recommendation is: